-Inflation is a term that has dominated news, media, and financial headlines all throughout 2021 and continues as we progress into 2022.
-Many key analysts and economists around the world are concerned about the economic impact the mass amounts of money printing, done in response to the pandemic, is having on economies.
+Inflation is a term that has dominated news, media, and financial headlines all throughout 2021 and continues as we progress into 2023.
+Many key analysts and economists around the world are concerned about the economic impact the mass amounts of money printing done in response to the pandemic is having on economies.
+Many are looking to cryptocurrencies and wondering if Bitcoin is an inflation hedge.

 Inflation is one of the biggest economic concerns shared by many investors, analysts and economists and is resulting in a lot of worry, fear, volatility, and an overall lack of confidence in the markets.
 Let’s dive into what inflation is and some causes of it.
 I’ll provide some supporting and alternative points of view for consideration and help you to decide for yourself whether or not Bitcoin is now, or can ever be truly considered a viable inflation hedge to help protect you against this threatening economic landscape that we find ourselves in.